sonnenfeld269/item-catalog/doc/CONCEPT.md

 - item_catalog/
     - doc/                - all documentation-related files
+    - templates/          - all the template html files
+    - static/             - static files like css/js/images
     - basic_server.py     - using a simple HTTP Basic Server
     - project.py          - using Flask Framework
     - database_setup.py      - creates our database by ORM